Assurance Wireless

 For individuals who need additional help, there are local legal aid organizations that provide guidance through the application process.
 Social services can also help you with the documentation required for Lifeline and ACP, ensuring you’re following the proper steps and meeting the requirements.

 Picking the right provider comes down to network quality for a lot of folks.
-In Yuma, some providers run on American Broadband, which usually means solid coverage, fewer dropped calls and better service whether you’re at home or out running errands.
+In Yuma, some providers run on a nationwide carrier, which usually means solid coverage, fewer dropped calls and better service whether you’re at home or out running errands.

 If you already own a smartphone and prefer to keep it, it’s important to check whether it’s compatible with the Lifeline or ACP program.